novuhq/novu/docs/docs/guides/how-to-add-digest-to-email-notifications.md

 Here’s a brief explanation of all the options:

 - **1-Preview:** This shows you a glimpse of what the email notification item will look like when delivered to the client.
-- **2-Sender Name:** Lets you set the sender name for emails that client will receive.
+- **2-Sender Name:** Lets you set the sender name for emails that the client will receive.
-- **3-Subject:** This lets you define the subject line for the emails that client will receive.
+- **3-Subject:** This lets you define the subject line for the emails that the client will receive.
 - **4-Filter:** This feature allows you to configure the criteria for delivering notifications.
 For instance, you can apply a filter based on a subscriber's online status to send them an email if they were online within the last hour.
 Read [more about filters](https://docs.novu.co/platform/step-filter/#subscriber-seen--read-filters).
 - **5-Custom Code** - In custom code, you can write custom digest templates to show some/all parts of a message.
 Read [more about it here](https://docs.novu.co/platform/digest#writing-digest-templates).
 - **6-Test** - This allows you to send a test email to test if everything is working as per your wish.